jdeath/homeassistant-addons/emulatorjs/README.md

 1. Make the directory /share/emulatorjs to store your games/art files
 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
-1. Open WebUI will not work if reverse proxy, go to your local homeassistant IP:port admin port.
+1. Open WebUI should ingress the PlayerUI, go to your local homeassistant IP:port or the admin port.
 1. Consult official docs for setup support: https://github.com/linuxserver/docker-emulatorjs

 ## Configuration